promie/twitch/README.md

 # Twitchtv JSON API
 Free Code Camp Intermediate Project.
-The objective of this project is to acquire information from the Twitch API.
-The $.getJSON() method was used for this project.
+This is the final API project for Free Code Camp Intermediate Project.
+The objective of this project is to acquire information from the Twitch database through an API.
+The $.getJSON() method was used.

-The real challenge is using two different URL for the API calls to make them linked.
-This project took longer than expected especially the planning part on how to structure.
+The real challenges for this project are:
+* Two different functions calling two APIs and create a linkage of information between the two.
+* HTML and CSS styling within the twitch.js

+Reflection on what I've learnt:

-What I've learnt in this project is writing an HTML element within the javascript which I will be greatly utilise for future projects.
+Writing an HTML element within javascript

 ```
 const displayInformation = (data) =>{